This tutorial will guide you through expanding your map with new road meshes as well as a road network on top of them.

 - Knowledge of how to use SketchUp in general will help as these tutorials will assume you're already at least a bit familiar with the software.

-In the previous tutorial, you created a small square.
-This doesn't really have any space for your Road network so the first thing you'll want to do is expand the map a bit.
+In the previous tutorial, you created a map that was just a small square.
+This doesn't really have any space for a Road network so the first thing you'll want to do is expand the map a bit.

 First focus the